Cubic fourfolds fibered in sextic del Pezzo surfaces: Sextic elliptic ruled surfaces and cubic fourfolds

-Next, the Hilbert scheme of pairs $T \subset X$, where $X$ is a smooth cubic fourfold, is smooth and irreducible of dimension 55.
-It is an open subset of a $\bP^{19}$-bundle over the previous Hilbert scheme.
-And it is non-empty: we write down an explicit smooth cubic fourfold containing one of our elliptic ruled surfaces in Section~\ref{sect:example}.
+is smooth and irreducible of dimension 55.
+To see this, note that for the projection $\pi_1\colon H \to \cH_T$, the fiber $\pi_1^{-1}([T])$ is $\bP(\HH^0(\cI_{T}(3)))$.
+By Proposition~\ref{prop:two_planes} and the last part of Proposition~\ref{prop:homma_stuff}, it follows that $H$ is an open subset of a $\bP^{19}$-bundle over $\cH_T$, and is thus 55-dimensional.
+It is non-empty -- we write down an explicit smooth cubic fourfold containing one of our elliptic ruled surfaces in Section~\ref{sect:example}.

+We show that, modding out by the action of $\PGL(6)$, the second projection $\pi_2\colon H \to V$ induces a dominant map $H /\!/ \PGL(6) \to \cC_{18}$ from a $20$-dimensional quasi-projective variety to $\cC_{18}$.
+Together with Propositions~\ref{prop:two_planes} and~\ref{prop:homma_stuff}, this will establish all the statements in Theorem~\ref{theo:sexticcubic}.